grammarly/rocker-compose/README.md

 *NOTE: by "start" here we mean "create" and then "start"*

-**State:ran** is used for a single shot commands, for doing some initialization stuff.
+**state: ran** is used for a single shot commands, for doing some initialization stuff.
 Rocker-compose do not re-run such containers unless they have changed or previous executions exited with non-zero code.

+**state: created** is mostly used for data volume and network-share containers.
+They are described in [patterns](#patterns) section.

 # Volumes